Natalie Taylor (singer)

 Natalie Taylor is an American singer-songwriter.
-She is known for her emotionally-driven songs that have soundtracked many television shows, commercials, and viral videos.
+She is known for her emotionally-driven songs.
+Her songs have soundtracked many television shows, commercials, and viral videos.

 Career

+Taylor started singing when she was a child and when she was a teenager started writing songs.

-In 2014, Taylor’s song "Love Life" was featured in a BareMinerals commercial.
+In 2014, Taylor's song "Love Life" was featured in a BareMinerals commercial which kicked-off a long-standing marriage of Natalie's music with film and television.

-In 2015, her song "I Want It All" was featured in the documentary The True Cost.
-Taylor released the single "Surrender" in 2015.
+In 2015, Taylor's EP Wildfire was released independently.
+In the same year, her song "I Want It All" was featured in the documentary The True Cost.

+Taylor released the single "Surrender" on October 29, 2015, which she co-wrote with her husband Jon Howard.
 The song became a sleeper hit in 2020 after receiving virality.
 The song was certified Platinum in the US and Canada.
 "Surrender" also spent time on radio's Hot AC Top 30.
+In 2020, it was reissued under an exclusive license by Columbia Records.

-In 2020, her version of the Steppenwolf song "Born to Be Wild" featured in an advertisement for Volvo cars.
+In 2020, her version of the Steppenwolf song "Born to Be Wild" was featured in an advertisement for Volvo cars.

 In 2021, Taylor released an EP titled Covers, Vol. 1 including various covers of hers as heard in television shows such as Grey's Anatomy, Lucifer and World of Dance.

-In 2021, Taylor appeared on the track "Fragments" with American DJ Illenium which was featured on his fourth album, "Fallen Embers".
+In July 2021, Taylor appeared on the track "Fragments" with American DJ Illenium which was featured on his fourth album, "Fallen Embers".
 "Fallen Embers" was nominated for a Grammy Award in 2022 for Best Dance/Electronic Album.